pcapriotti/optparse-applicative/README.md

 ### Flags

-A *flag* is just like a regular option, but it doesn't take any arguments: it is either present in the command line or not.
+A *flag* is just like a regular option, but it doesn't take any arguments, it is either present in the command line or not.

 A flag has a default value and an *active value*.
 If the flag is found on the